Frequently Asked Questions

 The Office of the Vice-Provost, Academic Programs, shares a standardized institutional data package that includes key metrics on NSSE student evaluations, department statistics, faculty research, etc. The Office of the Dean also shares a Supplemental Data package that provides more UTM-specific information, including enrolments, graduation, and other metrics.
 These documents will help guide the self-study for the department.
 The academic unit is responsible for the consultative aspects of the self-study, as well as the curriculum map for each program and/or discipline under review.

-A curriculum map considers Program Learning Outcomes as compared to UTM’s Undergraduate Degree Level Expectations by program course, and analyzes how they are introduced, developed, or advanced through the unit’s academic programs.
+Since reviews are focused on both units and programs, the curriculum of each program must be articulated in the self-study.
+A curriculum map is an important component of this document, as it outlines Program Learning Outcomes compared to UTM’s Undergraduate Degree Level Expectations, and demonstrates how they are introduced, developed, or advanced through the unit’s academic programs and courses.
 Resources for creating curriculum maps for each of your programs are available through the Program and Curriculum Unit and the Office of the Vice-Provost, Innovations in Undergraduate Education.

 Some examples of external review outcomes include: